Mathesh099/Mathesh099/README.md

 <p align='center'>
   22 year old♋, B.E graduate living in India🏡.
 Currently focused🎯 on working and upskilling myself in data integration🌱.<br>
-  I started my journey🚗 with sql and data visualization tools like <b>Qlik, MS-power-BI, Tableau</b>.
+  I started my journey🚗 with <b>SQL</b> and data visualization tools like <b>Qlik, MS-power-BI, Tableau</b>.
 I really enjoyed working on buissnes intelligence tools and         analytics.
 And after gaining some experience in data visualization, I had a chance to get my hands into big data technology.
 As working in data engineer domain, I had an         intresting and challenging tasks on python and pyspark.<br><br>
   Now I'm working in development of ETL pipelines using <b>Informatica PowerCenter tool</b>😊.
 I also like to work in frontend web development and programming languages like java and c-sharp.
   <br><br>